shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/generating-path-and-publish/part-5-build-a-path.md

 # Get a context object from a Task, this Task must belong to a Shot for the future steps to work.
 context = tk.context_from_entity("Task", 13155)

-# Create the required folders based upon the task
+# Create the required folders based upon the task.
 tk.create_filesystem_structure("Task", context.task["id"])

-# Get a template instance by providing a name of a valid template in your config's templates.yml
+# Get a template instance by providing a name of a valid template in your config's templates.yml.
 template = tk.templates["maya_shot_publish"]

 # Use the context to resolve as many of the template fields as possible.